DarkMagnoCS/Full-Stack-portfolio/content/pages/index.md

     backgroundSize: full
     title: 'Hi, I''m Alejandro.
 I''m a full-Stack developer.'
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      Hey there!
+I’ve been busy leveling up my skills with certifications in Full Stack Development from IBM, Android Development from Meta, and DevOps from AWS.
+Along the way, I’ve earned commendations from Google that highlight my cloud expertise.
+Dive into the details below to see the projects I’ve worked on and how I’ve built my skillset to become a dynamic developer
     styles:
       self:
         height: auto